Quasi-geodesics in Out(F_n) and their shadows in sub-factors: Background

 \subsection{Labeled graphs}

 Recall from the introduction that a labeled graph $x$ induces an isomorphism $\mu \from \pi_1(x) \to \F$ called a \emph{marking}.
-Two labeled graphs $x$ and $x'$ are equivalent if there is a graph automorphism $f \from x \to x'$ such that the following diagram commutes up to conjugation
+Two labeled graphs $x$ and $x'$ are equivalent if there is a graph automorphism $f \from x \to x'$ such that the following diagram commutes up to free homotopy.

 Let $w$ denote an element of $\F$.
 We refer to a conjugacy class $[w]$ of $w$ as a \emph{loop}.
 For any labeled graph $x$, and any loop $\alpha$, there is an immersion of a circle in $x$ representing $\alpha$ which (abusing the notation) we also denote by $\alpha$.
 We always assume this immersion to be the shortest in its free homotopy class in terms of the number of edges.
 The number of edges of a loop $\alpha$ in the given marked graph $x$ is denoted $\ell_x(\alpha)$, and is called the \emph{combinatorial length} of $\alpha$ in $x$.